orionstein/angular-rest-helper-service/README.md

   .then(function(user){ return user });
   ```

-Or through multiple arguments, in the order of endpoint -> body -> params.
+Or through multiple arguments, in the order of APIService(endpoint, body, params, headers).
 If the request is a head or get request, the second argument will be used to populate the route params.
 ```
   var updateUserEndpoint = {
     path: '/user/:id',